-For new sensitive receptors "turned on" by new land uses (Table 19), the cancer risk exceeds 10 per million only for residential receptors, but in all three modeled years and every modeling subdomain.
-Similarly, the chronic risk HI exceeds 1.0 only for new residential receptors in all subdomains for all years.
-The acute risk HI also exceeds 1.0 only in the Escondido subdomain, but for all years for these "new" receptors.
+For new sensitive receptors "turned on" by new land uses (Table 19), the cancer risk exceeds 10 per million only_for both residential and recreational receptors, but_and in all three modeled years.
+However, only the Downtown -and every-modeling subdomain has recreational receptors above the 10 per million threshold.
+Similarly, tThe chronic risk HI exceeds 1.0 only for all three receptor types and new residential receptors in all subdomains for all years.
+The acute risk HI also exceeds 1.0 only for residential receptor types and only in the Escondido subdomain, but for all years for these "new" receptors.

 Also, note that all rail emissions in this analysis are conservatively modeled as if all trains are diesel fueled and at- or above-grade.
-The proposed Plan considers tunneling or other approaches to move these sources underground and locating portals, adits, windows and other venting features away from sensitive receptors, which would reduce or eliminate the passenger rail impacts on public health.
-The engineering to support such a reduction would be conducted at the individual project level and is not included in this analysis but is included as a mitigation measure in the EIR.
-Similarly, it is anticipated that locomotives in the proposed Plan would eventually move to zero emissions technology, such as zero-emission multiple units (ZMU), hydrogen fuel cell, or hybridization of locomotives.
+The proposed approved Plan considers tunneling or other approaches to move these sources underground and locating portals, adits, windows and other venting features away from sensitive receptors, which would reduce or eliminate the passenger rail impacts on public health.
+The engineering to support such a reduction would be conducted at the individual project level and is not included in this analysis but is-was included as a mitigation measure in the approved Plan PEIR and would remain applicable to the proposed Amendment.
+Similarly, it is anticipated that locomotives in the proposed Plan-Amendment would eventually move to zero emissions technology, such as zero-emission multiple units (ZMU), hydrogen fuel cell, or hybridization of locomotives.
 This would eliminate or reduce PM and MSAT emissions from the vehicles, and thus the health impacts, because there would be no exhaust emissions.
-SANDAG anticipates that the cost assumptions already in the proposed Plan for rail equipment are adequate to introduce ZMU trains by 2035.
+SANDAG anticipates that the cost assumptions already in the proposed approved Plan for rail equipment are adequate to introduce ZMU trains by 2035.
 (Veeh pers. comm.)
-This is discussed further in the body of the EIR (Section 4.3, Air Quality).
+This is-was discussed further in the body of the approved Plan PEIR (Section 4.3, Air Quality).